 Visit Santa Claus

-Other places you can usually find Santa is the children’s section of Jenners department store and the Ocean Terminal shopping center in Leith.
+Another place you can usually find Santa is at the Ocean Terminal shopping center in Leith but do check in advance.
 Other department stores, attractions, and charity organizations often have Santa visits as well so you may want to check online or a local newspaper for other opportunities.
-Note that almost all Santa visits require buying a ticket or paying an entry fee that ranges from about £3 to £9 per child.

 Attend a Religious Service